 The University of Kentucky football team fell to Florida 24-7 at Commonwealth Stadium on Saturday, September 28, 2013.

-In each of Brown's three seasons as offensive coordinator and quarterbacks coach, Texas Tech ranked in the nation's top-seven teams in passing offense, top-15 in total offense and top-25 in scoring offense, having increased production in all three categories each year since 2010.
+Brown is accustomed to success in moving the ball and scoring points.
+In each of his three seasons as offensive coordinator and quarterbacks coach at Texas Tech, the Red Raiders ranked in the nation's top-seven teams in passing offense, top-15 in total offense and top-25 in scoring offense, having increased production in all three categories each year since 2010.
 TTU finished the 2012 season second nationally in passing with 355.9 yards per game, 13th in total offense at 495.4 yards per game and 20th in scoring with 37.5 points per game.

 The `12 campaign was an expansion of the success from 2011, when Texas Tech ranked 13th nationally in total offense at 470.6 yards per game.
 The Red Raiders lit the scoreboard at a tune of 33.8 points per contest.

-Individually, quarterback Seth Doege put up eye-popping numbers over the last two seasons.
+Individually, quarterback Seth Doege put up eye-popping numbers.
 In 2011, Doege threw for 4,004 yards and 28 touchdowns.
 He improved to 4,205 yards and 39 TDs as a senior.

 In his first season in Lubbock, Brown's offense notched 460.2 yards of total offense per game, 318.9 passing, and scored at a 33.1-point clip as Tech went 8-5 and won the TicketCity Bowl.